-When a TCL Roku TV displays an overheating message, there are two main factors to consider:
+If your TCL Roku TV displays overheating message, there are two main factors to consider:

-The first is whether you get this message while using apps like HBO Max or Apple TV, and the second is whether you get the message even if you are not using any apps or channels.
+First, check if you see this message while using apps like HBO Max or Apple TV.
+Second, see if you get the message even when you’re not using any apps or channels.

-Well, this article will break down why your TCL Roku TV is showing an overheating message and the steps you need to take to get the TV working again.
+However, In this article, I will break down why your TV is showing an overheating message and the steps you need to take to get the TV working again.

-Whenever you see the TCL Roku TV overheating message, unplug the TV immediately.
-Remove the power cable and allow the TV to cool down for a minimum of 10-15 minutes before trying to use it again.
+If you see the overheating message on your TCL Roku TV, disconnect the TV immediately.
+Take out the power cable and let the TV cool down for at least 10-15 minutes before attempting to use it again.

-Method 1: TCL Roku TV overheating message while streaming or on an app
+Method 1: TCL TV overheating message while streaming or on an App

-When this pesky ‘overheating’ message pops up when you are streaming on a particular app like HBO Max or Apple TV, the problem is with that App.
+If this pops up when you are streaming on a particular app like HBO Max or Apple TV, the problem is with that App.

 It’s Possible that the App has crashed or its runner.js file has been corrupted.